 1. AI literacy in teacher education, Sperling, K. (2024).
 In search of artificial intelligence (AI) literacy in teacher education: A scoping review.
 ScienceDirect.

 This comprehensive review maps how AI literacy is conceptualised within teacher education worldwide.
 Sperling highlights inconsistencies in definitions and approaches, calling for frameworks that embed AI knowledge, critical evaluation, and ethical practise into teacher training.
-It’s a strong foundation for educators designing professional development focused on responsible AI use.
+It’s a strong foundation for educators designing professional development focussed on responsible AI use.

 2. AI literacy and teacher learning, Du, H., et al. (2024).
 Exploring the effects of AI literacy in teacher learning.
 Humanities and Social Sciences Communications (Nature).